How To Perform A Successful Network Vulnerability Assessment

 A network vulnerability assessment is a process of identifying security vulnerabilities in systems, quantifying and analyzing them, and remediating those vulnerabilities based on predefined risks.
 Assessments are an essential part of a holistic security program and is cited by many industry standards and compliance regulations.

-While vulnerability assessments typically vary in cost, you can expect to pay between $2,000 – $4,000 per assessment.
+Vulnerability assessment costs vary, but you can expect to pay between $2,000 – $4,000 per report.
 The complexity of the network and the goals of the assessment often determine the cost of a scan.

 What Are The Benefits Of Performing A Vulnerability Assessment?